flux-iac/tofu-controller/README.md

     namespace: flux-system
 ```

-then use field `approvePlan` to approve the plan so that it apply the plan to create real resources.
+Then the controller will tell you how to use field `.spec.approvePlan` to approve the plan.
+After making change and push, it will apply the plan to create real resources.

 ```diff
 apiVersion: infra.contrib.fluxcd.io/v1alpha1